 Contacting the court for help

 The Court Service Disability helpline is no longer in existence.
 If possible ask lawyers involved about any arrangements that can be made – though it may not be something they are familiar with.
-The Court Service say that the first point of contact for all case specific enquiries including disability assistance is the relevant court or tribunal office: www.justice.gov.uk/contacts/hmcts.
+The Court Service has now said that the first point of contact for all case specific enquiries including disability assistance is the relevant court or tribunal office.
 The issue can also be raised with the court (judge) which should be ensuring a fair trial.

 British Stammering Association Information and Support Service